grace-notes/grace-notes-lessons/books/Jude.md

 ## Jude 24 and 25

 {:title="Jude 24-25"}
-> “To him (God the Father) who is able (omnipotent) to keep you from falling (eternal security) and to present (to establish) you before his glorious presence without fault (blameless because of the work of Christ on the Cross) and with great joy (the extreme joy that the saints will experience in heaven alone) -- 25 to the only (the unique Person/the God-Man) God our Savior (Jesus Christ) be glory (preeminence at the right hand of God the Father), majesty (greatness), power (ruling power) and authority (ruling authority, the right to rule under primogeniture), through Jesus Christ our Lord*, before all ages (from eternity past), now (the present) and forevermore (the future)!
-Amen (I acknowledge it, I concede it).
+> “To him (God the Father) who is able (omnipotent) to keep you from falling (eternal security) and to present (to establish) you before his glorious presence without fault (blameless because of the work of Christ on the Cross) and with great joy (the extreme joy that the saints will experience in heaven alone) -- 25 to the only (the unique Person/the God-Man) God our Savior (Jesus Christ) be glory (preeminence at the right hand of God the Father), majesty (greatness), power (ruling power) and authority (ruling authority, the right to rule under primogeniture), through Jesus Christ our Lord, before all ages (from eternity past), now (the present) and forevermore (the future)!
+Amen (I acknowledge it, I concede it).”

 Concerning Jude 1:25, A.T.
 Robertson wrote, “as complete a statement of eternity as can be made in human language.”[^30]

 {:title="John 4:24"}
 > “God is spirit, and those who worship Him must worship in Spirit and truth.”
 (John 4:24)

-{:title="1 Cor 11:14"}
+{:title="1 Cor 11:14-15"}
->-15 “And no wonder, for even Satan disguises himself as an angel of light.
+> “And no wonder, for even Satan disguises himself as an angel of light.
 Therefore it is not surprising if his servants also disguise themselves as servants of righteousness; whose end shall be according to their deeds.”
 (II Corinthians 11:14,15)

 [^30]:  Robertson, A.T. _Word Pictures_; from Bible Works CD by Hermeneutika; version 3.5